dqblanco/dqblanco/README.md

 - Organize your development team.
 - Design the architecture of your software.
 - Establish the processes and development cycles of your application.
-- Advise on UI / UX design
+- Advice on UI / UX design

 ### Languages and Tools:
 - Backend